Cimlah/docker-debian-sftp/README.md

 ```

 ## Don't want to use filestash?
-If you don't want to use filestash just delete lines of code associated with filestash service or copy:
+If you don't want to use Filestash just delete lines of code associated with filestash service or copy:

 ``` yml
 version: '3.3'